Knowledge base

 - Click on the â‹® icon to the right of the old domain name.

-- Enter the domain name that will replace the current one.
+- Enter the domain name that will replace the current name.

-- Activate the DNS entry update (if the domain name situation allows it, the DNS zone of the domain name will be automatically updated).
+- Enable DNS entry update (if the domain name situation allows it, the DNS zone of the domain name will be automatically updated).

-If the point 2 above is active, then activate the replacement of any existing entries.
+- If point 2 above is active, then enable the replacement of any existing entries.

-Activate the domain name reversal (to avoid additional steps as in the point "a" above).
+- Enable domain name reversal (to avoid additional steps as in point "a" above).

 - Wait for the operation to complete.